 In just about every respect, SimplyCash Plus Business Credit Card from American Express stands tall among the elite business cards on the market.

-For start-ups who know they’ll need a slew of things to get going, the 5% cash-back rewards on wireless telecom and office supplies and the choose-your-own 3% category can add up to significant savings.
+For start-ups who know they’ll need a slew of things to get going, on the first $50,000 you can earn 5% cash-back rewards on wireless telecom services and office supplies purchased directly from US service providers with the choose-your-own 3% category that can add up to significant savings.